Couplemate Trailer Parts.

 50mm Square x 4″ Drop Axle

-Couplemate uses 32mm plates because we found too many examples of 25mm plate breakages.
+Couplemate uses 32mm plates; as a result of finding too many examples of 25mm plate breakages.

-Sturdy drop plates cannot prevent grease from escaping into brake cavities, but they can avoid breakages of equipment.
+Furthermore, sturdy drop plates cannot prevent grease from escaping into brake cavities, but they can prevent equipment breakages.

 © Stephen Wotherspoon, 14th April 2020